5 eLearning Trends in 2022 That Can Make You Reconsider Your eLearning Strategy

-Curious to know what the future holds for corporate eLearning industry in 2018?
+Curious to know what the future holds for the corporate eLearning industry in 2022?

 After all, wouldn’t it be nice to know beforehand if one day your boss decides to replace you with a robot?!

 Luckily, this isn’t the case for most of us, at least not yet.
 Nonetheless, this year we will see a lot of advancements in educational technology.
 And, in this article, we outline the general directions for these advancements, i.e. eLearning trends to follow.